chase-slept/infra-doc/README.md

 PersistentKeepalive = 25
 ```

 Here the configuration is a little simpler.
-We've added a custom routing table and policy-based routing.
-This allows the network traffic to stay confined to its own table, rather than using the default routing rules defined on the Raspberry Pi.
-Without this, the traffic gets 'lost' as it travels beyond the first hop and isn't able to return back from where it came, resulting in a loop as it tries to follow the routes through our local network (which doesn't know about the Wireguard interface and its extra routes, like to the Docker network).
-We're essentially 'marking' the traffic here, so that it can be routed correctly through the proper interface and on to other hops/networks. `Endpoint` here needs to point to the static IP of our Bastion Server.
-More info about this can be [found here](https://www.procustodibus.com/blog/2023/11/wireguard-port-forward-from-internet-multi-hop/).
-Setting up Wireguard for this use-case was a bit of an endeavor, but tackling the problems as they come up was very do-able with a bit of networking know-how and some Google-fu.
+The `Endpoint` here needs to point to the static IP of our Bastion Server and the `AllowedIPs` incudes only the other end of the tunnel.
+That's all the configuration required to create our secure Wireguard tunnel.
 ### Caddy Server

 More documentation on this in-progress ...